uriegel/commander/README.md

 TODO
 * check delete remote with progress:

+* Unmount and release external drive

+* Open directories in Nautilus

 * Windows Remote root has /
 * Windows Remote copy progress
 * Windows Versions in copy dialog: resolve versions in CopyConflictsDialog, adapt button, no default button when not ready